GDPR, Brexit and Events

 Smartec Business Solutions provide a number of technology, data and GDPR services for the events sector, including data audits, outsourced DPO and representative services.
 For details, see www.smartecbs.com/solutions/gdpr, or call Smartec on +44 (0)1784 289974 or email email@example.com

 Credits and Resources

-This article was written by Arvi Virdee, CEO of Smartec Business Solutions.
+This article was written by Arvi Virdee, Managing Director of Smartec Business Solutions.